USNS Harris County: Arctic operations, 1955–1956

 LST-822 operated along the West Coast until 27 June 1955 when she sailed for operations in the Arctic Ocean off Alaska.
 Renamed USNS Harris County (T-LST-822) on 1 July, she steamed via Seattle, Washington and reached Point Hope, Alaska on 27 July.
 For almost two months she conducted supply and survey operations in the ice-filled Arctic Ocean north of Alaska.
 Departing Point Hope on 19 September, she sailed to San Diego and arrived on 8 October.
 She returned to Seattle late in October and from 1 December to 20 January 1956 underwent extensive overhaul.
 Departing Seattle on 27 January, she carried cargo to San Francisco on 31 January.
 Harris County was placed in service in reserve on 21 February at Mare Island, California and she entered the Pacific Reserve Fleet.
 In March she transferred to the Military Sea Transportation Service (MSTS).

 Pacific Ocean operations, 1955–1976

-Manned by a civilian crew, Harris County continued operating along the coast of Alaska and into the southern reaches of the Arctic Ocean.
+Crewed by civilians, Harris County continued operating along the coast of Alaska and into the southern reaches of the Arctic Ocean.
 She operated out of ports in California and Washington as a supply and replenishment ship between 1956 and 1962.
 On 14 January 1962 she departed Seattle for the mid-Pacific.
 Steaming via Seward, Alaska she arrived Pearl Harbor on 12 February to begin duty as a survey support ship.
 Thereafter Harris County operated throughout the Pacific from Hawaii to New Guinea while carrying supplies and supporting ocean survey projects.
 Her duties carried her to eastern New Guinea, the Marshalls, the Marianas, and the Line Islands of Polynesia.

 Subsequently, placed out of service and struck from the Naval Vessel Register, the ship was sold to the Philippines on 13 September 1976.